ekcasey/tw_ac_vagrant_workshop/README.md

 **Main Objective**: Write a Chef cookbook that will provision an application server for the Minions app.

 ### Sharing a Folder
 How will we get the app code onto the virtual machine?
 For now, lets share a directory from our host machine with the guest VM.
-Add the following line to your drvier configuration in .kitchen.yml.
+Add the following line to your driver configuration in .kitchen.yml.
 ```yml
 synced_folders:
   - ["../app", "/minions"]